spleenrippa17/RPG-Framework/fantasy_text_rpg_engine_design_document.md

 12. Save and load using browser storage.
 13. Provide essential save export/import.
 14. Be expandable without rewriting the engine.
+15. Use an appealing aesthetic for the interface

 ## 2.2 Design Philosophy